elastic/elasticsearch-labs/notebooks/README.md

 - [`search`](./search/): Notebooks that demonstrate the fundamentals of Elasticsearch, like indexing embeddings, running lexical, semantic and _hybrid_ searches, and more.

+- [`enterprise-search`](./enterprise-search/): Notebooks that demonstrate use cases for working with and exporting from Elastic Enterprise Search, App Search, or Workplace Search.

 - [`generative-ai`](./generative-ai/): Notebooks that demonstrate various use cases for Elasticsearch as the retrieval engine and vector store for LLM-powered applications.

 - [`integrations`](./integrations/): Notebooks that demonstrate how to integrate popular services and projects with Elasticsearch: